Academic Advising - 256-7170

 Davis Student Commons, Lower Level

 The Billie Nimnicht Jr. Fitness Center is located in the Davis Student Commons and is available for all Jacksonville University students, faculty and staff.
 Fitness Center patrons must be 16 years of age or older.
-The JU employee is responsible for the conduct and actions of his/her guests.
+The JU community members are responsible for the conduct and actions of his/her guests.

 Health Care for University Students